juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-connect-to-instance-via-ssh.md

    - Click on the clipboard icons to the right of each item to copy the SSH command and the password into your clipboard.
    - The SSH command is intended to be executed from a Unix command line, such as in the MacOS or Linux Terminal application.
    - Windows users can use their preferred SSH client for Windows.
 Use the port number and hostname from the proffered SSH command.
-1. Once you have executed the SSH command and entered the password (or configured your Windows SSH client and opened the connection), you will have be prompted for your SteckPath password.
+1. Once you have executed the SSH command and entered the password (or configured your Windows SSH client and opened the connection), you will have be prompted for your StackPath password.
 Enter it now, and hit the `Enter` key.
 1. A login prompt for the target virtual machine will now appear.
 Enter the username and hit the `Enter` key.
 1. You will be asked for the password for this account.
 Enter your StackPath password and hit the `Enter` key.
 1. A command prompt within the target virtual machine now appears.
 If root privileges are required, use the command `sudo -i` to get a root shell.

+### Post-configuration cleanup

+If direct access via SSH to the target virtual machine is not necessary, be sure to remove the network policy for TCP port 22 for this workload.

 ## Connecting to a container